rubensantibanezacosta/Common_ionic_Project/README.md

 # ​COMMON IONIC SPRING MYSQL PROJECT

-This is a early simulation of a E-shop.
+This is a early simulation of a E-shop, using Ionic with Angular for Frontend, and Spring Boot and MySQL for Backend.

 ## ​REQUIREMENTS